pessiv/pessiv.github.io/README.md

 on be continued to paragraph by paragraph with text from me being really excited about something that I have seen or know.

-Initial concrete list of things that I would like to do here:

-- exploring the mathematical symbols supported by this github pages thing
-- mathematically comparing political ideologies
-- creating an algorithm for determining who I should vote for
-- going through the rust book
-- building a real thing in rust
-- making a real service with the old spring boot and typescript toolkit
-- exploring dart
-- exploring python

 Really the thing that I should start all of this actual doing something with is sharing how my current user experience is made because that will clear all of the doubts that not having my system may or may not bring to the table and all